sergiocollado/potpourri/Notes_on_linux.md

 TODO: add info about stiky  bits

-the **file** utility can be used to get more information about the data type of a file
+the **file** utility can be used to get more information about the data type of a file.

 NOTE! in linux extensions dont define the utility or type of a file.